 Below are some tools and resources to help you develop a healthy inner and outer self.

 The Skill Collective okay so this may be a cheeky shout out to ourselves, but check in with us regularly as we blog on mental health and wellbeing topics.
 As psychologists our main focus is on building skills for a Healthy Mindset (in fact, check out our series on how to Develop and Healthy Mindset).

-We also look at tips for a healthy lifestyle including our recent post on the Essential Ingredients for Staying Healthy at University.
-We also have monthly newsletters with exclusive tips for mental health and wellbeing that you can sign up for here.
+We also looked at tips for a healthy lifestyle including our recent post on the Essential Ingredients for Staying Healthy at University.

 For more information on living healthily take a look at this Student Health page at NHS Choices site which covers health issues relevant to university students including smoking, alcohol and other drugs, exercise, and sexual health.

 If you're into meditation try Smiling Mind which is a great app that you can use on the go.